vtudorache/xldt/README.md

 ```
 python -m build
 ```
-A "dist" directory will be created, containing a _wheel_ for the target platform.
-The _wheel_ can be then installed from the "dist" directory with _pip_.
+A `dist` directory will be created, containing a _wheel_ for the target platform.
+The _wheel_ can be then installed from the `dist` directory with _pip_.